 Stops along the way: Everything in the classic Cirque route PLUS Lizard Head Meadows, Washakie Lake/Pass OR Grave Lake, Mount Hooker and Pilot Knob

-If continue out far beyond the well worn trail to the Cirque, you can make this an epic multi-night backpacking hitting so many stunning spots in the Winds including the stunning Washakie Pass and Washakie Lake before continuing back to Lizard Head Meadows and the Cirque of the Towers.
+If you continue out far beyond the well-worn trail to the Cirque, you can make this an epic multi-night backpacking hitting so many stunning spots in the Winds including the stunning Washakie Pass and Washakie Lake before continuing back to Lizard Head Meadows and the Cirque of the Towers.

-Or if you choose the Hailey Pass route, you’ll can stop by the gorgeous Pyramid lake, see Mountain Hooker and Pilot Knob near Grave Lake, and then pass back through Lizard Head Meadows and the Cirque of the Towers.
+Or if you choose the Hailey Pass route, you can stop by the gorgeous Pyramid Lake, see Mountain Hooker and Pilot Knob near Grave Lake, and then pass back through Lizard Head Meadows and the Cirque of the Towers.